hebree123/chat-app-react/README.md

-# Weather.io - A Simple React.js Weather App
+# ChatBoard - A React & Firebase Chat Application

 ## Table of contents